About babysitters

 There are many options for finding a babysitter:

-- Ask a trusted family member or friend.
+- Ask a trusted family member, neighbour or friend.

 - Talk to the parents of your child’s friends about setting up a babysitting club, where you take turns to babysit for each other.

-- If your child attends formal child care, ask your child’s educators if they’re interested in babysitting after hours.
+- If your child attends child care, ask your child’s educators for babysitter recommendations.
+Or ask them whether they’re interested in babysitting after hours.

 - Check noticeboards at child care centres, local schools, community centres, universities, libraries or local shops.
-You could also look in your local newspaper and online.
+You could also look in your local newspaper.

 - Use a babysitting agency.
-Agencies can provide experienced babysitters, but you might not know whether the babysitter is the right fit for your family.
+Agencies can provide experienced babysitters.

-This is a good chance for you to see how the babysitter communicates with your child at your child’s level, and responds to their needs.
-For example, the babysitter should know how to play with your two-year-old or comfort your baby.
+This is a good chance for you to see how the babysitter communicates with your child at your child’s level and responds to their needs.
+For example, the babysitter should know how to play with your 2-year-old or comfort your 10-month-old.

-If this first meeting goes well, it can help everyone feel more relaxed the first time you use the babysitter.
+If this first meeting goes well, it can help everyone feel more relaxed the first time the babysitter cares for your child when you’re not there.
 Just remember to offer a payment for this introductory session.

 The babysitter’s availability